 For the sauce

-- ¼ cup reduced-sodium soy sauce (or a gluten-free alternative)
+- ¼ cup reduced-sodium soy sauce - or a gluten-free alternative

 - ¼ cup unsweetened ketchup

-- 1 tablespoon honey (or a sugar-free alternative)
+- 1 tablespoon sugar-free honey

 - 1 tablespoon rice vinegar